Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure registered users can sign in with correct details and that pop up window confirms the user is signed in.
-- Ensure that registered users are notifiedd when their username and password is incorrect.
+- Ensure that registered users are notified when their username and password is incorrect.
 - Type incorrect user name but correct password.
 User should be informed with an error message.